 To reheat: place one wrapped burrito in the microwave and cook for 1 to 2 minutes until hot.
 Be careful of hot spots.

-Tortillas at room temperature so that they're easier to roll without cracking
+Use tortillas at room temperature so that they're easier to roll without cracking.

-Cooked filling that has been chilled.
+Cooked filling should be completely chilled.
 Cold food freezes more quickly and you want these burritos to freeze quickly for best taste and texture afterward.